-20 2.3 Seagrass functional traits
+2.3 Seagrass functional traits

 To quantify traits of each seagrass community, three biomass cores and five ramets of each seagrass species present were collected at each of the 19 sites.
-Biomass cores encompassing both seagrass shoots and the entire rhizosphere (ranging from 10-30 cm depth) were taken by placing a 13-cm diameter PVC ring on top of the sediment and using a knife and garden trowel to remove all plant biomass within the ring.
+Biomass cores encompassing both seagrass shoots and the entire rhizosphere (ranging from 10 to 30 cm of depth) were taken by placing a 13 cm diameter PVC ring on top of the sediment and using a knife and garden trowel to remove all plant biomass within the ring.
 This methodology was utilized because of the coarse, shallow carbonate sediments at our sites.
 Plant material was placed directly into a mesh bag (2 mm mesh size), rinsed free of sediment in the field, stored in plastic bags, and frozen for subsequent analysis.
-After thawing in the lab, seagrasses were sorted by species and short shoot density (shoot m-2) was calculated.
-Green leaves (above-ground biomass) and living root, rhizome, and short-shoots (below-ground biomass) were separated, scraped of epiphytes, and dried at 60°C until a constant weight was reached, then weighed to obtain above and below ground biomass (g DW m-2) for each species.
-Species weights were then summed for core-level estimates of above and below ground biomass.
-Five seagrass ramets per species were collected from each site and used to quantify the % nitrogen (N) of leaf and rhizome tissue of each species.
-A section of rhizome and the second-ranked (from youngest) leaf of each of the five shoots was taken, scraped gently to remove epiphytes, and dried at 60°C for
+After thawing in the lab, seagrasses were sorted by species, and short-shoot density (shoot m-2) was calculated.
+Green leaves (aboveground (AG) biomass) and living root, rhizome, and short shoots (BG biomass)

-48 hours.
-Tissue samples were then homogenized with a mortar and pestle and subsequently measured on an elemental analyzer (Euro EX 3000; EuroVector) to determine the % N and % C of each species at each site, and tissue stoichiometry (C:N ratio) was calculated.
+were separated, scraped of epiphytes, and dried at 60 °C until a constant weight was reached; then they were weighed to obtain AG and BG biomass (g DW m-2) for each species.
+Species weights were then summed for core-level estimates of AG and BG biomass.
+Five seagrass ramets per species were collected from each site and used to quantify the percentage of nitrogen (N) of leaf and rhizome tissue of each species.
+A section of rhizome and the second-ranked (from youngest) leaf of each of the five shoots was taken, scraped gently to remove epiphytes, and dried at 60 °C for 48 h.
+Tissue samples were then homogenized with a mortar and pestle and subsequently measured on an elemental analyzer (Euro EX 3000; Eurovector) to determine the %N and %C of each species at each site, and tissue stoichiometry (C : N ratio) was calculated.